Arizona: College sports

 State Farm Stadium hosted the Final Four of the NCAA Division I men's basketball tournament in 2017 and is scheduled to host it again in 2024.

 Baseball

-Arizona is a popular location for Major League Baseball spring training, as it is the site of the Cactus League.
+Arizona is a popular location for Major League Baseball spring training, as it is home to the Cactus League.
 Spring training was first started in Arizona in 1947, when Brewers owner Veeck sold them in 1945 but went on to purchase the Cleveland Indians in 1946.
 He decided to train the Cleveland Indians in Tucson and convinced the New York Giants to give Phoenix a try.
 Thus, the Cactus League was born.

 On March 9, 1995, Arizona was awarded a franchise to begin to play for the 1998 season.
-A$130 million franchise fee was paid to Major League Baseball and on January 16, 1997, the Diamondbacks were officially voted into the National League.
+A $130 million franchise fee was paid to Major League Baseball and on January 16, 1997, the Diamondbacks were officially voted into the National League.

-Since their debut, the Diamondbacks have won five National League West titles, two National League Championship pennants, and the 2001 World Series.
+Since their debut, the Diamondbacks have won five National League West titles, two National League Championship pennants, and most recently the 2001 World Series.